Introduction

 from hqs_nmr_parameters.examples import molecules

-from hqs_nmr import calculate_spectrum
+from hqs_nmr import calculate_spectrum, NMRCalculationParameters

 parameters = molecules["C2H5OH"]